Arthur Rhodes: Cleburne Railroaders

+Lexington Legends

+On February 21, 2024, Rhodes became the pitching coach for the Lexington Legends of the Atlantic League of Professional Baseball.

+Hagerstown Flying Boxcars

+On October 30, 2024, Rhodes became the pitching coach for the Hagerstown Flying Boxcars of the Atlantic League.

 Personal

 Rhodes' son, Jordan, died at five years old in December 2008 of an undisclosed illness.
 Rhodes wrote his son's initials in the dirt on the mound before every appearance for the remainder of his career.

 Rhodes' older brother, Ricky, pitched in the minor leagues for the New York Yankees.
 He later served as the women's basketball coach at McLennan Community College.

-Rhodes' daughter, Jade, played collegiate softball at Auburn and advanced to the Women's College World Series championship series in 2016.
-Jade Rhodes also played professional softball for the Pennsylvania Rebellion (2016); Scrap Yard Dawgs (2016–17); and Cleveland Comets (2018).
+Rhodes' daughter, Jade, played college softball at Auburn and advanced to the Women's College World Series championship series in 2016.
+Jade Rhodes also played professional softball for the Pennsylvania Rebellion, Scrap Yard Dawgs, and Cleveland Comets from 2016 to 2018.
+She then became a college softball coach at Eastern New Mexico University and Okahoma Baptist University.